Search

 In the Huld Manuscript, the Vegvisir is a symbol of guidance and protection “the wearer of this symbol will not lose his way during storms and bad weather, even if he does not know his destination”.

-The other historical reference to Vegvisir is the Galdrabok, a spell book which provides knowledge of magic, cosmology, astrology and the Germanic religion and gods.
+The other historical reference to Vegvisir is the Galdrabok, a spell book that provides knowledge of magic, cosmology, astrology, and the Germanic religion and gods.

 Was the Viking Compass used for Navigation?

-There are also historical mentions of Vegvisir Viking compass being drawn, etched or burned onto the side of Viking ships to give them protection and bring them home safely.
+There are also historical mentions of the Vegvisir Viking compass being drawn, etched, or burned onto the side of Viking ships to give them protection and bring them home safely.

 Interesting Fact